 We will continue to work with our Waste Champions as we roll out the changes and the trials on the new service.

 Thank you to everyone for providing feedback on the proposed changes to our waste service.
 Your feedback has helped shape our new 4-bin waste service and hard waste collections.

 Overall we have had 14 weeks of active engagement over 3 separate stages of community consultation.
 We held 14 workshops and 5 phone drop-in sessions with community members.
 Overall, we had 4,259 contributions across a range of engagement activities and feedback channels, including over 3,122 survey responses from households, businesses and community organisations.

 The management of waste and recycling is one of our most pressing environmental and social challenges.
 It is a service we all rely on every day.
 The sector is undergoing significant change due to shifts in domestic and global markets, new government policies and community expectations about what happens to the waste we generate.

-Earlier this year, the Victorian Government announced that all local council waste services will transition to a four-bin service to reduce waste to landfill, improve the quality of recyclables and have a system that we can rely on.
+The Victorian Government announced that all councils must move to a 4-bin waste service to reduce waste to landfill, improve the quality of recyclables and have a system that we can rely on.
 The four bins will separate:

 - garbage (red lid)

 - food and garden organics (FOGO) (light green lid)